Conquer Cancer Foundation of the American Society of Clinical Oncology

 Our registered office is Conquer Cancer Foundation of American Society of Clinical Oncology, 2318 Mill Road, Suite 800, VA, 22314, USA.
-We are a non-profit corporation and 501(c)(3) registered in the United States of America with the Virginia State Corporation Commission under SCC ID 0514338-3.
+We are a not-for-profit corporation and 501(c)(3) registered in the United States of America with the Virginia State Corporation Commission under SCC ID 0514338-3.

 - When you visit the Website, including collection through tracking technologies.
 Note that “Website” is further defined in Section 13, Glossary.

 - Through email, text, other electronic messages, paper registrations, telephone inquiries or communications between you and the Website or Conquer Cancer.

-- We collect through any other means not referred to above.
+- We collect through any other means not referred to above; or

 Conquer Cancer Pages and Content Managed by Third Parties